 Big Night Out

 Angelenos love Italian food, and the city’s lens of California-influenced Italian cuisine goes back decades.
-Chef Evan Funke takes his fervent approach to fresh pasta to its logical conclusion: pristine seasonal ingredients and strong execution.
+Chef Evan Funke takes his fervent approach to fresh pasta to its logical conclusion at Felix with pristine seasonal ingredients and strong execution.
 The focaccia’s crust crackles, well-dressed salads burst with citrus flavor, and the pastas are some of the best in the country, from the extruded rigatoni all’amatriciana to the hand-curled trofie with pesto Genovese.
 Blistered Neapolitan-style pizzas are very good, while the entrees, like the heritage pork chop and the 60-day dry-aged costata di fiorentina, bookend the substantial Italian feasts.
 1023 Abbot Kinney Blvd, Venice, CA 90291

 Musso and Frank Grill